Existence of log canonical flips and a special LMMP: Proof of Theorem and Corollary

-\begin{thm} Conjecture \ref{conj-main-general} in dimension $d-1$ and Conjecture \ref{conj-s-ampleness} in dimension $d$ imply Conjecture \ref{conj-main-general} in dimension $d$ when every lc centre of $(X/Z,B)$ is vertical$/Z$. \end{thm} \begin{proof} By Theorem \ref{p-main-vertical}, the claims (1) and (3) of Conjecture \ref{conj-main-general} hold for $(X/Z,B)$, in particular, $(X/Z,B)$ has a Mori fibre space or a log minimal model $(Y/Z,B_Y)$.
+\begin{prop} Theorem \ref{conj-main-general} in dimension $d-1$ implies Theorem \ref{conj-main-general} in dimension $d$ in the vertical case, i.e. when every lc centre of $(X/Z,B)$ is vertical$/Z$. \end{prop} \begin{proof} After taking a $\Q$-factorial dlt blowup using Corollary \ref{c-Q-factorial-blup} we may assume that $(X/Z,B)$ is $\Q$-factorial dlt, in particular, $\rddown{B}$ is vertical$/Z$.
+By Proposition \ref{p-main-vertical}, any LMMP$/Z$ on $K_X+B$ with scaling of an ample$/Z$ divisor ends up with a Mori fibre space or a log minimal model $(Y/Z,B_Y)$.
 Assume that $(Y/Z,B_Y)$ is a log minimal model.
-We only need to prove that $K_Y+B_Y$ is semi-ample$/Z$.
-So, by replacing $(X/Z,B)$ with $(Y/Z,B_Y)$ we may assume that $(X/Z,B)$ is $\Q$-factorial dlt and that $K_X+B$ is nef$/Z$.
-Moreover, we could assume that $Z$ is affine.
+Let $g\colon W\to X$ and $h\colon W\to Y$ be a common resolution, and let $A_Y:=h_*g^*A$.
+Then,